lonestone/nest-sdk-generator/README.md

 You can force automatic removal of the previous output directory with the `-r` parameter.

 Note that the removal will fail if either `nsdk.json` or `central.ts` are not found, as these are files always generated for the SDK, in order to avoid removing the directory if you specified a wrong path by accident.

+#### Recommandations

+In most cases, you should add the SDK's output path to your `.gitignore` and perform the generation automatically in your CI.

+If you want to save time in the CI, you can save the generated SDK as an artifact and put it in the registry with the key being the hash of the server's source directory.
+This way, the SDK will only be rebuilt when the source directory changes.

 ## SDK usage